-Would like to become a good driver?
+Would like to become a good driver – or if you’re a good driver, become better still?
 Many people think way too much about how they can pass their driving test without considering the most important question, how can I become a good and safe driver for the rest of my life?

 When you become a good driver, you save lives, but when you pass your practical test only because you want to get your drivers licence, you have the potential to become a mediocre driver and hurt lives in future.